 Laurel in Franklin County, Indiana — The American Midwest (Great Lakes)

 Location.
-39° 30.259′ N, 85° 11.071′ W. Marker is in Laurel, Indiana, in Franklin County.
-Marker is at the intersection of State Road 121 and High Street, on the left when traveling north on State Road Touch for map.
-Marker is adjacent to the Conwell Cemetery.
+39° 29.943′ N, 85° 11.442′ W. Marker is in Laurel, Indiana, in Franklin County.
+Marker is at the intersection of Toner Street (State Road 121) and Main Street, on the left when traveling north on Toner Street.
+Touch for map.
 Marker is in this post office area: Laurel IN 47024, United States of America.
+Touch for directions.